Hibiscus brings an abundance of flowers and a tropical feel to any setting.

 Check out our article: Hibiscus Care in Winter

 In addition to taking care of the health of the plant, you should also keep an eye on it just for good looks.

 If left to their own devices, Hibiscus will get tall and leggy and become very top-heavy.

-Examine your plant every week or two and trim back branches leaning to the left or right.
+Examine your plant every week or two and trim back branches (selective pruning) leaning to the left or right.

-Doing so will encourage a bushier growth habit and eliminate problems with sparse areas in the center of the bush.
+Doing so will encourage a bushier growth habit and eliminate problems with sparse areas in the center of the plant.

 - When you trim back individual branches, look for leaf nodes.

 - This is the point at which leaves emerge.